 Historically our reserves have been within the range of 5-10% above our actuarial estimates, which themselves include some margin for uncertainty.
 The margin held above actuarial estimate was 5.9% at 30 June 2022 (30 June 2021: 6.6%).
-Further discussion on our reserving strategy can be found on page 6 of this interim report.
+Further discussion on our reserving strategy can be found within the reserving section of the interim management statement within this announcement.